 Validate each step

-Include validations in your tests to support transaction failure alerts.
+Include validations in your Performance tests to support transaction failure alerts.

 Tests consist of actions against elements on a page.
 A validation checks whether a page loaded successfully by checking for an expected element on the page.
 You can create an alert that is triggered if validation fails.